alinvdu/first-gpt-response/README.md

 # first-gpt-response
 A response I got from GPT-3 a while back while training it with data from sai42's community.
+This was one of the first response thag I got back from GPT-3 fine tunning based on an interesting community interested in science & science-fiction.

 # **The AI explores the community.**